jeff-burright/Autopilot_ESP32_wifi/README.md

 -- The user setting #define LSMLib allows you to select the method of tilt compensation.
 I prefer "0" and think it's more stable at heel, but in order to work properly in this configuration the IMU must be installed face down.
 You will also need to run the Calibrate.INO example sketch in the LSM303 library and collect the Min/Max XYZ values for your IMU.
 These values must be input into the main .INO tab starting around line 320 of the code.

---The build folder in this repo has a ~900kb binary file that can be directly uploaded to an ESP32 without having to install all the libraries (Note: the build uses calibration values for my IMU and may not have good results in your rendition).
-You will need to have the Arduino IDE or other ESP32 uploading software on your computer to upload the binary the first time via a USB cable (remember to hold down the boot button on the ESP while it's uploading or else it will fail).
-If you want to change the code for your own purposes and try to recompile, first you will need to find and install all the libraries into your software environment.

 --Even with all the right libraries and a successful compile/upload, the UI webpage will not load without one additional tweak.
 The HTML file was bugging out because the ESPAsyncWebServer library uses % to mark placholder text (like for settings and heading information), but the css stylesheet for the rudder gauge also uses % for its normal meaning.
 If you want to edit the code for your own purposes rather than just upload my binary, you will need to follow the instructions on this page for changing all the % placeholders to $ within the WebResponseImpl.h file in your version of the ESPAsyncWebServer library: https://stackoverflow.com/questions/74649351/espasyncwebserver-request-send-p-problem.

---(OPTIONAL) As an alternative to tweaking the library, the HTML and CSS code can be moved out of the main .ino file onto the SPI Flash of the ESP32 via the SPIFFS function as separate files.
-The file system uploader for ESP32 is currently not working in the Arduino IDE, so unfortunately you would need to install VS.Code and PlatformIO in order to upload the index.html file into the device. (tutorial here: https://randomnerdtutorials.com/esp32-vs-code-platformio-spiffs/).
-I chose not to go this route.